projecttacoma/measure-repository/README.md

 npm install --workspace=<app-or-service> <package-name>
 ```

 Copy `app/.env.example` to `app/.env.local` and `service/.env.example` to `service/.env`.
-Make any changes to point to the measure repository service, Mongo database, and optionally the VSAC API.
+Make any changes to point to the measure repository service, Mongo database, and optionally the VSAC API. `0.0.0.0` may be a more appropriate database address than `localhost` for certain environment setups.

 ## Usage